Event Handling

 Note:

-• user.register, user.logout, etc., are event names, of string type, recommended to be lowercase words separated by dots (.)
+• user.register, user.logout, etc. are event names (string type).
+It is recommended to use lowercase words separated by dots (.).

 Event Handling Functions

-Event handling functions can be any class method, function, closure, etc.
+Event handling functions can be any class methods, functions, or closure functions.

-For example, create the event handling class app/event/User.php (please create the directory if it doesn't exist)
+For example, create the event handling class app/event/User.php (create the directory if it does not exist).

 <?php